ZoneMinder/zoneminder/README.txt

    has  stopped being detected, before the camera  returns  to any defined return location.

- 'X10' Tab
+ `X10' Tab
    Note:  This  tab and its options will only  appear  if  you have  indicated  that  your system supports  the  X10  home automation protocol during initial system configuration.

-   X10   Activation  String  -  The  contents  of  this  field determine  when a monitor starts and/or stops being  active when  running  in 'Triggered; mode and with  X10  triggers.
+   X10   Activation  String  -  The  contents  of  this  field determine  when a monitor starts and/or stops being  active when  running  in `Triggered; mode and with  X10  triggers.
    The format of this string is as follows,

      n : If you simply enter a number then the monitor will be